 - You aren’t willing to take risks.
-You can’t be successful unless you take some risks; change job, invest money or time or simply speak up and share your ideas.
+You can’t be successful unless you take some risks; change your job, invest money or time, or simply speak up and share your ideas.

 - You give up when things get hard.
-What really distinguishes the successful is their ability to overcome obstacles; to ignore them, go round/over them or just remove them.
-Obstacles are part of the process, they’ll always be there, so use them to learn, improve and move forward.
+What distinguishes those that succeed is their ability to overcome obstacles; to ignore them, go round them, go over them or to just remove them.
+Obstacles are part of life, they’ll always be there, so use them to learn, improve and move forward.

 - You think you’ve already failed.
-Some people are beaten before they begin. according to Henry Ford, ‘Whether you believe you can or can’t, you’re right’.
-No-one succeeds by just going through the motions, you must keep believing your goal is really possible.
+Some people are beaten before they begin, as Henry Ford said, ‘Whether you believe you can or can’t, you’re right’.
+No-one succeeds by going through the motions – keep believing your goal is possible.

 - You aren’t trying anything new.
-Sticking with the same old routines won’t bring in the new ideas and opportunities needed for success.
-Break out of your comfort zone, look for little ways of changing things; go somewhere new, meet with new people, experiment with doing things differently at work.
+Sticking with the same old routines won’t lead to the new ideas and opportunities you need for success.
+Break out of your comfort zone, look for ways of changing things; go somewhere new, meet new people, experiment with different things at work.

 - You aren’t educating yourself.
 Keep learning; being better informed than your competition will always be an advantage.
-With all the content available online today, there’s really no excuse for not continually improving your knowledge.
+With all the content available online, there’s no excuse for not continually improving your knowledge.

 - You haven’t set any goals.
-Setting goals is a great motivator; they focus your actions, help in monitoring progress and provide a sense of achievement when they’re reached.
-(Think about creating SMART goals – specific, measurable, achievable, results-focused, and time sensitive.)
+Setting goals is a great motivator; they focus your actions, help you monitor your progress and give you a sense of achievement when they’re reached.

 - You haven’t learned from your mistakes.
 Everyone makes mistakes.
 Don’t ignore them or dwell on them.
-Learn from them and apply the lessons as you move forward.
+Learn from them, apply the lessons and move forward.

 - You don’t accept help.
 Few people become successful by themselves.
-Be open to asking for and accepting help from other people.
+Be willing to ask for and accept help from other people.
 Seek out experts.
 You’ll be glad you did.